orbforge/orb-docs/docs/install-orb/windows.md

 If Windows SmartScreen shows a warning:

-1. Click "More info."
+1. Click "More info".
-2. Click "Run anyway."
+2. Click "Run anyway".

 ### Installation Fails